USA WEST COAST

 USFS Regions and Letter Designations

-California was in U.S. Forest Service Region 5, thus the aircraft were designated with the letter E (Johnsen 2010).
+California was in the former U.S. Forest Service Region 5, thus the aircraft were designated with the letter E (Johnsen 2010).

 U.S. Companies Associated with Air Tankers: California